More information

 Summary of project results

 Within the same project, ICAR developed a local network of 21 intercultural health mediators for the Ukrainian community.
 They benefited from 2 training sessions delivered by Moldovan, Swiss and Romanian experts (28-30 June 2023, Bucharest, and 11-13 October 2023, Costinesti).
-Also, together with the Moldovan partner (Memoria Center), ICAR had working meetings with Romanian specialists from DGASPC Bucharest with the scope of sharing and gathering of good practices in order to draft a working guide for professionals.
+Also, together with the Moldovan partner (Memoria Center), ICAR had working meetings with Romanian specialists from DGASPC Bucharest aiming to share and gather good practices in order to draft a working guide for professionals.

 In total, almost 600 Ukrainian beneficiaries attended the psycho-social, educational and recreational activities offered by the project, out of whom 314 were children and 229 women (mothers and grandmothers).